bhumi9816/flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

 The app went smoothly.
-There were minor setback while working with podfiles; however, I was able to overcome them after researching.
+There were minor setbacks while working with podfiles; however, I was able to overcome them after researching.
 Other than that the app went smoothly.